See why hospitals and private practices trust us with their highly sensitive medical data

 How we protect your data

 The security of your data is our highest priority.
 The Tricefy cloud service is designed with multiple layers of state of the art security across a scalable, secure infrastructure.
 Data you choose to share with others can also always be anonymized.
-In addition, we enforce policies and process controls to safeguard access to your information and use third-party auditors to ensure that we remain complaint.
+In addition, we enforce policies and process controls to safeguard access to your information and use third-party auditors to ensure that we remain compliant.

 Tricefy is hosted by Amazon Web Services (AWS), which is the market leader in infrastructure security.
 AWS is one of very few providers that is C5 compliant and equipped to handle medical data.
 This makes them uniquely qualified to provide the most up-to-date and safest environment for handling sensitive and important data.